Pregnancy after rape or unwanted sex

 Deciding what to do can be more difficult if you are not sure if the pregnancy is the result of rape, or consentin g sex with your partner or other person.
 Paternity testing is available if the pregnancy is over 10 weeks (in utero paternity testing) if this would help you make a decision.

-There is a cost involved and both you and your partner would need to participate in the testing.
+There is a cost involved and both you and your partner (no the person who raped you) would need to participate in the testing.

-In South Australia contact the Genetics Service at the Women’s and Children’s Hospital on 8161 7375 or the Institute of Medical and Veterinary Science (IMVS) on 1800 331139 and ask for Paternity Testing, for further information and support.
+In South Australia contact the Genetics Service at the Women’s and Children’s Hospital on 8161 7375 or the SA Pathology on 1800 331139 and ask for Gene Match, for further information and support.

 What if you choose to continue with the pregnancy and adopt?